harshalini/neog-profitloss-stock/README.md

 # neog-profitloss-stock
- This is a app to check profit or loss on the stocks bought by user
+ This is a app to check profit or loss on the stocks bought by the user.